samuelbalogh/aws-cert-dva-c01/README.md

 ### MySQL Database Log Files

-You can monitor the MySQL error log, slow query log, and the general log.
+You can monitor the MySQL **error log**, **slow query log**, and the **general log**.
 The MySQL error log is generated by default; you can generate the slow query and general logs by setting parameters in your DB parameter group.
 Amazon RDS rotates all of the MySQL log files; the intervals for each type are given following.

 ## AWS CodeDeploy